6 people killed after liquid nitrogen leak at Georgia food processing plant

-Six people were killed and 10 were taken to a hospital after a liquid nitrogen leak at a food processing plant in Gainesville, Georgia, officials said.
+Six workers were killed and several others were taken to a hospital after a liquid nitrogen leak Thursday at a poultry processing plant in Gainesville, Georgia, officials said.

-Fire crews from Hall County and Gainesville responded to a report of burns at Prime Pak Foods around 10:12 a.m.
-Thursday, said Zachary Brackett from Hall County Fire Services.
+Fire crews from Hall County and Gainesville responded to a report of burns at the Foundation Foods facility -- formerly Prime Pak Foods -- around 10:12 a.m. on Thursday, Zachary Brackett of Hall County Fire Services said.

-At least nine patients were taken to the hospital in Gainesville.
-They include three Gainesville firefighters and one Hall County firefighter who had respiratory complaints.
+At least 12 people were hospitalized, including a person who died in the emergency room, said Sean Couch, the director of public relations for Northeast Georgia Health System.

-Three patients are in the critical care unit, one is in the emergency department and the other five are in fair condition, the hospital spokesman said.
+Three people are in critical condition and five are in fair condition, Couch said.
+The other three patients were released after being treated.
+All had respiratory issues, he said.
+Those injured include three Gainesville firefighters and one Hall County firefighter who had respiratory complaints.
+No firefighters died, Brackett said.

 Brackett said there was no explosion, and the cause of the leak remains under investigation.